sutarrohit/Token-ICO/README.md

 * With Token ICO, companies can easily launch their ICOs and investors can invest in them using cryptocurrencies.

 ## Prerequisites
-* To use Token ICO, you need to have a cryptocurrency wallet and some ETH that you can use to invest in ICOs.
+* To use Token ICO, you need to have a cryptocurrency wallet and some Goerli-ETH that you can use to invest in ICOs.

 ##  Installing